sailorfred/acme-central/README.md

 ### awk
 If you have the others, you'll likely have this, too.

+### find
+If you have the others, you'll likely have this, too.

 ### ssh/scp
 You'll want to be able to copy challenge responses and certificates to your web servers.